NaN's in the simulation

 I traced the problem back to the SimChannel::AddIonizationElectrons(...) method.
 Sometimes this method receives an input of zero electrons, which can generate divisions by zero when calculating the average position.
 Possible fixes are: (a) return from the method straight away if the input is zero, (b) protect against divisions by zero, (c) throw an exception if the input should never be zero.
 In the case of (c), there might be a deeper problem in the simulation that needs to be addressed.

 To study the problem (sorry, not very sophisticated), I compiled a cout statement into the above method, printing out a warning message whenever there are zero electrons.
 I then ran the standard prodsingle_lbne35t.fcl script from lbnecode.
 I saw several of my warning messages in every event!
 It takes two instances to generate a divide-by-zero error.

-#1 Updated by Brian Rebel almost 5 years ago
+#1 Updated by Brian Rebel about 5 years ago

 I am surprised that there is ever a case where no electrons are passed to the AddIonizationElectrons method.
 The reason being that any energy deposition creates ionization electrons.
 I guess it is possible that those electrons are attenuated away before reaching any wire planes, but that seems unlikely.